rlee360/GameOfLife/README.md

 pip install -r requirements.txt
 ```

-Alternatively, a user can install the packages system wide, which can be performed using
+Alternatively, a user can install the packages systemwide, which can be performed using the distribution's package manager.
+Users pursuing this option are advised to read the requirements file and locate corresponding packages in their system repositories.

 ## Usage